pragyagupta333/PySpark_Basics/README.md

 # PySpark
 A [PySpark](https://sparkbyexamples.com/pyspark/install-pyspark-for-python/) library to apply SQL-like analysis on a huge amount of structured or semi-structured data.
 We can also use SQL queries with PySparkSQL

+This Repository deals with exploring some basic topics of PySpark
 ## Table of contents

  - [Pyspark-01](https://github.com/pragyagupta333/PySpark_Basics/blob/main/PySpark_01/PySpark_01.ipynb)